 Mauritius has a rich and diverse culture.
 And it is only normal for the same to be reflected in its cuisine.
 The Mauritius food has been richly influenced from the mélange of residents – Creole, French, Chinese, and Indian people.
 So, if you are planning a holiday to Mauritius, I suggest you to try the best of the Mauritian cuisine and the best restaurants in Mauritius.And to help you with the same, here is a comprehensive list.
-Here, have a look.
+Here, we have tried to compile everything from food to beverages and even restaurants to savour them for you to have the most sumptuous experience, have a look.

 Mauritius offers a rich culinary experience that has been inspired by the various ethnic groups residing on the island.
 And there are no better places to taste the specialties of the Mauritian kitchen than the following: